OwenDa/portfolio-1/README.md

 3. PNG/JPG files were compressed ([see Tools](#tools)).
 4. These optimised images were then uploaded in place of the larger copies orginally used.
 5. The optimised images were also converted to AVIF format ([see Tools](#tools)) and copies uploaded accordingly.
 6. HTML was written to ensure that browsers which support AVIF display these files while browsers that do not support AVIF will use the PNG/JPG fallback instead.
+  + As this is done in the markup (HTML) and not the CSS, it does not increase the bandwidth burden on the user's device as only the selected image loaded.

 Each of these steps was carried out with one individual image file initially and the tested.
 The steps were then carried out folder-by-folder within the project's file structure, with git commits at each stage.
+Alternative strategies were also trialled, however, this was ultimately determined to be the most efficient for the *World of Whippets* project.

-[pagespeed.web.dev](https://pagespeed.web.dev) revealed a significant dispartity between Mobile and Desktop performance (e.g. 79/100 vs 98/100 for index.html).
-The developer was unable to follow all recommendations to improve performance due to the deployment environment, as per this [Stack Exchange discussion on GitHub cache policies](https://webapps.stackexchange.com/questions/119286/caching-assets-in-website-served-from-github-pages).
+Note that some aspects of performance optimisation cannot be acted upon within the current environment, as per this [Stack Exchange discussion on GitHub cache policies](https://webapps.stackexchange.com/questions/119286/caching-assets-in-website-served-from-github-pages).

 ## Deployment
 <details><summary>